 Temperature control for Qube 384

-The temperature can be controlled with feedback sensors from the recording chamber and can be both raised and lowered comparative to the ambient temperature.
+The temperature can be both raised and lowered compared to the ambient temperature.
 This allows for even more sophisticated experiments on the 384-platform.

 Features & Benefits: